astropy/astroplan/docs/index.rst

 Features:

 * `Astropy`_ powered!
-* Ability to take multiple constraints into account (i.e., airmass, moon, slew speeds, etc.) to determine visibility of objects.
+* Ability to take multiple constraints into account (i.e., airmass, moon, etc.) when determining visibility of objects.
 * Built-in plotting functions (airmass, parallactic angle, sky maps)

 We anticipate that **astroplan** will have the following required dependencies: